Back to Top

 While any race can be a Warlock, in general, those that boost Charisma scores tend to be ideal for this class.
 Here are a few top choices:

-• Half-Elf: Half-Elves are a popular choice for Warlocks due to their +2 Charisma bonus and the flexibility to increase two other ability scores by 1.
+• Elf: Half-Elves are a popular choice for Warlocks due to their +2 Charisma bonus and the flexibility to increase two other ability scores by 1.
 Their Fey Ancestry trait also grants advantage on saving throws against being charmed and immunity to magical sleep, which can be particularly useful in avoiding certain enemy effects.

 • Tiefling: Tieflings receive a +2 Charisma bonus, making them naturally inclined towards Warlock abilities.
 Their infernal heritage grants them resistance to fire damage and access to racial spells like Hellish Rebuke and Darkness, which can enhance a Warlock’s spell repertoire.